abinasharma001/Snake-Game-Using-Python/README.md

 🌐 Multiplayer mode

 📜 License

-This project is licensed under the CC0-1.0 license.
+This project is licensed under the Creative Commons Zero v1.0 Universal (CC0-1.0) License.
 See the LICENSE file for details.

 👨‍💻 Author